Please scroll down and if you see something

 These whimsical caricatures are great fun items of social history based upon the very popular card game devised by John Jacques Jr, published before the Great Exhibition of 1851

-Difficult to date but the style and materials used are most likely from the early half of the 1900's
+Difficult to date but the style and materials used are most likely from the late half of the 1800's

 Antique c19th Skull Cap